-This Section of the Climate Bonds Standard sets out the requirements that apply to all Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments prior to the issuance or closing of the bond, loan or other debt instrument.
+This section of the Climate Bonds Standard sets out the requirements that apply to all Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments prior to the issuance or closing of the bond, loan or other debt instrument.
 These requirements are designed to ensure that:

-- the Issuer has established appropriate internal processes and controls prior to issuance or closing of the bond, loan or other debt instrument; and - these internal processes and controls are sufficient to enable conformance with the Climate Bonds Standard after the bond, loan or other debt instrument has been issued or has closed, and allocation of the proceeds is underway.
+- the Issuer has established appropriate internal processes and controls prior to issuance or closing of the bond, loan or other debt instrument; and - these internal processes and controls are sufficient to enable conformance with the Climate Bonds Standard after the bond, loan or other debt instrument has been issued or has closed, and allocation of the proceeds is underway; and - the Issuer has provided a Green Bond Framework document which confirms its conformance with the Pre-Issuance Requirements of the Climate Bonds Standard.

-For Issuers seeking pre-issuance Certification of their bond, loan or other debt instrument, all requirements set out in this section shall be met.
+For Issuers seeking Pre-Issuance Certification of their bond, loan or other debt instrument, all requirements set out in this section shall be met.